nebulaeandstars/o/README.md

   # gui example (view pdfs using zathura)
   docs:
     dirs: ["~/Documents/", "~/Downloads"]
-    filetypes: [".jpg", ".png"]
+    filetypes: [".pdf"]
     command: "zathura"

-  # tty example (edit local .rs and .toml files using nvim)
+  # tty example (edit local files using nvim)
-  scripts:
+  edit:
     dirs: ["."]
-    filetypes: [".rs", ".toml"]
+    filetypes: ["*"]
     command: "nvim"
     wait: true # nvim runs in the terminal, so we need to wait
 ```

 ## Development

-`o` is in very early development, and there are bound to be many bugs and
+o is in very early development, and there are bound to be many bugs and changes
-changes over the next few months.
+over the next few months.

 Planned features are: